-It is 2018.
-American cities are under strict quarantine and nearly 30% of the population is infected with Xavier Hemorrhagic Flu (XHF).
-The international community has closed its borders to the United States, people disappear after suspicious Tweets and reality TV continues to dominate the air.
+It is 2022.
+American cities are under strict quarantine, and nearly 30% of the population is infected with Xavier Hemorrhagic Flu (XHF).
+The international community has closed its borders to the United States, people disappear after suspicious Tweets, and reality TV continues to dominate the air.

-Fi Ocampos is a writer for an independent news site.
-She breaks the story of two men who are caught contaminating Pittsburgh’s water supply with medicine meant to halt XHF’s brain deteriorating symptoms.
-The Internet erupts in debate.
-Some condemn the men as terrorists, others praise them as martyrs for the XHF cause.
+Fi Ocampo, formerly a rising star at a major news network, has resigned herself to listicles and quizzes after a professional disgrace.
+Fi breaks the story of two men contaminating Pittsburgh’s water supply with XHF medication.
+The Internet erupts in debate: some condemn the men as terrorists, others praise them as martyrs for the XHF cause.

 Ash Huang has lived a dual life as a successful designer in Silicon Valley and a bibliophile.
 As a designer, she's done work for companies like Pinterest, Twitter and Dropbox.
 As a writer, she's been featured in Fast Company, Offscreen Magazine and Lean Out.
 Her first novel, The Firesteel, won First Place for Literary Fiction in the 3rd Annual Writer's Digest Self-Published e-book Awards.